toshi-ue/app_examples/README.md

 # README
-this is a retro Rails application with ver.6
+this is app to check the operation of ajax for me.